JuliaTrustworthyAI/CounterfactualExplanations.jl/docs/src/tutorials/models.md

 M = NeuralNetwork(nn)
 ```

 The plot below shows the predicted probabilities in the feature domain.
-Evidently our simple neural network is doing very well on the training data, as expected.
+Evidently, our simple neural network is doing well on the training data.

 ![](www/models_contour.png)

-To preprocess the data we simply run the following:
+To preprocess the data for use with our package we simply run the following:

 ``` julia
 counterfactual_data = CounterfactualData(X,ys')
 ```

-Now we just select a random sample from our data and based on its current label we set as our target the opposite label and desired threshold for the predicted probability.
+Now we just select a random sample from our data and based on its current label we set as our target the opposite label.

 ``` julia
 using Random